DJMare/LoopThroughArrayObjects-ExpressStarterApp/README.md

 (4) Run the following command to install the Express generator globally onto your computer: npm install express-generator -g

 (5) Enter the following command to generate the Express starter app.
-This will set the view to use Handlebars and will name the app express_loop_array: express --view=hbs express_loop_array_objects
+This will set the view to use Handlebars and will name the app express_loop_array_objects: express --view=hbs express_loop_array_objects

 (6) Once the process is complete, navigate into the express_loop_array_objects directory: cd express_loop_array_objects

-(7) Now in the express_loop_array directory, run the following: npm install
+(7) Now in the express_loop_array_objects directory, run the following: npm install

 (8) Install Nodemon globally: npm install -g nodemon